Homeostasis Patterns: Introduction

-\item Control-theoretic models of homeostasis often generate {\em perfect homeostasis}, in which the equilibrium is exactly constant over the parameter range.
-We do not adopt such a strong definition, in part because biological systems lack such precision. \END \end{enumerate} \end{remarks}
+in which the equilibrium is exactly constant over the parameter range.
+We do not adopt such a strong definition, in part because biological systems lack such precision.
+However, everything we prove here can be applied to {\em perfect homeostasis}, since it is a particular case of infinitesimal homeostasis \cite{MA22}. \END \end{enumerate} \end{remarks}

 Wang \etal~\cite{WHAG21} consider infinitesimal homeostasis for a general class of {\em input-output networks} $\GG$.
 Such a network has two distinguished nodes: the {\em input node} $\iota$, the only node that is affected by the input parameter $\II$, and the {\em output node} $o$.
 To each fixed input-output network $\GG$ there is associated a space of admissible families of ODEs (or vector fields).
 An admissible family of ODEs with a linearly stable family of equilibrium points defines an {\em input-output function} $x_o(\II)$ for $\GG$ (and the family of equilibria).
 In \cite{WHAG21} it is shown that the derivative of $x_o(\II)$ with respect to $\II$ is given in terms of the determinant of the {\em homeostasis matrix} $H$ (see \eqref{eq:J_and_H}).
 This `determinant formula' implies that input-output networks support infinitesimal homeostasis through a small number of distinct `mechanisms', called {\em homeostasis types}.